Aganta Foundry logo

 This vision rejects the idea of branding as a single reveal moment.
 Instead, it embraces branding as an evolving platform, one that supports future work without requiring constant reinvention.

-Visual Identity as a System
+The Identity System

 A Foundation for Growth